opencognition/insight-vm/README.md

 ## Introduction

-This project automates the setup of a development environment for working on Ruby on Rails itself.
-Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.
+This project automates the setup of a development environment for working on the [Insight](https://github.com/opencognition/insight) Application.

-**Please note this virtual machine is not designed to be used for Rails application development.**
+**Please note this virtual machine is not designed to be used for production.**

 ## Requirements